Meet Our Executive Leaders

 Gene Palma is Vice President of Wellness, Safety and Administration for Adelphi University, and has more than 30 years of campus law enforcement and emergency planning experience.
 Palma has oversight of all operations and resources dedicated to ensuring a supportive, responsive, respectful and safe academic community and environment.
 He is responsible for the University’s emergency response, environmental safety and public health matters, in close coordination with the Office of University Health and Wellness.
 The office provides the Adelphi community with resources and opportunities that support physical, mental and environmental well-being.
 Palma also has direct oversight for the Office of Community Concerns and Resolution, responsible for a centralized approach to addressing and supporting matters related to Title IX, community threat assessment and student conduct and community standards.
 In his 22 years at Adelphi, Palma has had strategic oversight for many key functions and efforts at Adelphi, including facilities management, auxiliary and event services, mail services, locksmith, public safety and transportation, environmental health and safety, and coordination with local emergency services and governmental agencies.

-- Our safe, scenic and accessible campus, with its cutting-edge facilities, is made possible by the Office of Finance and Administration.
+- Our safe, scenic and accessible campus, with its cutting-edge facilities, is made possible by the Office of Finance and Operations.
 This division oversees all University resources, operations, personnel and policies.

 - The Office of the President supports President Christine M. Riordan, Adelphi’s executive leadership and the board of trustees.
 The office also manages presidential communications and academic ceremonies.